aeon-toolkit/aeon/docs/contributing.md

 specifics of a machine learning algorithm, some relevant knowledge of machine learning will be required.
 While we want to encourage new contributors, a base level of knowledge is required to make a meaningful contribution to certain issues.
+ChatGPT is not a replacement for this knowledge.

+Pull requests from unknown contributors which do not attempt to resolve the issue being addressed, completely disregard the pull request template, or consist of low quality AI generated output may be closed without review.

 In the following we will give a brief overview of how to contribute to `aeon`.
-Making contributions to open source projects takes a bit of proactivity and can be daunting at first, but members of the community are here to help and answer questions.
+Making contributions to open-source projects takes a bit of proactivity and can be daunting at first, but members of the community are here to help and answer questions.
 If you get stuck, please don’t hesitate to talk with us or raise an issue.